lostl1ght/nvim-lazygit/README.md

 `border` is one of `{'none', 'single', 'double', 'rounded', 'solid', 'shadow'}` or see `:h nvim_open_win()` for custom definitions.

+`hide_map` should me somthing using `ctrl` or `alt` modifiers so that the window is not getting hidden whenever typing a commit text or `nil` to disable.

 ### External

 To avoid nested Neovim instances set up the following variables: